 I have a degree majoring in politics and philosophy, and experience in scientific literature searching.
 This background has assisted me in researching and lobbying on over-vaccination.

-Along with my colleague Bea Mies, I have undertaken extensive investigation and correspondence on unnecessary vaccination of pets.
+Along with my colleague Bea Mies, I have previously undertaken extensive investigation and correspondence on unnecessary vaccination of pets.